 - A cookie scoop makes your dough easy to work with and makes cookies a uniform size.
 Choose medium or large or get both.

 - A quality baking sheet or two is always needed for perfect cookies.
 This one is stainless steel = no rust!

 After you've made these Almond Sugar Cookies you'll see how easy they are to make.
 Next time around you might like to try my Cinnamon Sugar Cookies.
 The photo is the next photo below.
 They are lip smackin' good.

 Don't let me take your eyes off today's cookies though.
 It's unique enough where you'll want to hang onto the recipe.

 How should I Store these Sugar Cookies?

 - Airtight containers are always a good way to go.
 A ziplock baggie should work for a few days.
 That's long enough in my house.

-- I love the hard sided containers you can find and home stores and some of the discount home stores too.
-The are glass with four snap down clips on the lid.
+- I love the hard-sided containers you can find and home stores and some of the discount home stores too.
+They are glass with four snap down clips on the lid.
 Really nice and snug and nothing gets smashed.

 Almond Sugar Cookies

-With the back of a fork lightly press down on the balls, lightly, for a light stripped pattern.
+- With the back of a fork lightly press down on the balls, lightly, for a light striped pattern.